argonaut-io/argonaut/README.md

 ### Improvements

-* Exploit lenses and partial lenses for a more complete combinator library.
+* Exploit lenses and partial lenses for a more complete and general combinator library.
 * Implement a zipper for traversing the JSON data structure.
 * Implement a traversal cursor function that tracks its operations using the Writer monad.
 * Use a more appropriate parser library (not Scala parsers) to improve performance.
-* Implement automated tests for type-class laws (e.g. ToJson is the inverse of FromJson).
+* Implement automated tests for type-class laws (e.g. `ToJson` is the inverse of `FromJson`).